Mario Carević

 Mario Carević (born 29 March 1982) is a Croatian professional football manager and former player who played as a midfielder.
-He is currently the manager of Slovenian Second League side Krka.
+Since October 2024, he is the manager of Gorica.

 Carević made his debut for the Croatia national team in a friendly match against Macedonia in 2003.
 While he was a regular for the Croatian youth selections from under-15 to under-21, he was capped only once for the senior national team.

 Club career

 Carević started his professional career at Hajduk Split, playing five seasons before moving to Saudi Arabia to play for Al-Ittihad (Jeddah).
 He then spent a season in Germany playing for Bundesliga side VfB Stuttgart, before returning to Split in 2006 on a one-year loan.
 In the season 2007–08 he played for SC Lokeren, a club from Belgian first division.
 In 2010, he joined Kortrijk, who loaned him out to Maccabi Petah Tikva of the Israeli Premier League during the 2011–12 season.